trongtuyen96/cypress-framework-bdd/README.md

-# cypress-framework
+# cypress-framework-bdd
-An automated testing framework based on CypressIO
+An automated testing framework based on CypressIO with Behaviour-Driven Development

 ## Installation